Introduction and key legislation

 Community Visitors are community representatives who regularly visit services and institutions for people with psychiatric or intellectual disabilities, and supported residential services registered with the DHHS, or those in the non-government sector.
 They have power to make inspections, to have access to reports and documentation and to consult with anyone involved in the provision of services or the administration of a facility.

 They visit on a regular basis to talk to residents/clients on issues such as:

 They respond to queries and inquire into complaints.
-If the issues are unable to be resolved at a local level they can be raised with OPA and ultimately with the government minister responsible.
-Section 18A of the GAA gives the Public Advocate the same powers as Community Visitors to visit, inspect and inquire.
+If the issues are unable to be resolved at a local level they can be raised with the OPA and ultimately with the government minister responsible.
+Section 18A of the GA Act gives the Public Advocate the same powers as Community Visitors to visit, inspect and inquire.

-Corrections Independent Support Officers (CISO) are volunteers and Office of the Public Advocate staff who provide assistance and support to prisoners with an intellectual disability in all Victorian prisons during internal prison disciplinary hearings.
-These occur when prisoners are charged with a breach of the internal prison management regulations or rules.
+Corrections Independent Support Officers (CISO) are volunteers and Office of the Public Advocate staff who assist and support prisoners with an intellectual disability in all Victorian prisons during internal prison disciplinary hearings.
+These hearings occur when prisoners are charged with a breach of the internal prison management regulations or rules.

 The CISO provides this support to ensure the prisoner is provided with the best opportunity to understand and effectively participate in the hearing.